HaoZhang615/AzureOpenAiPlayGround/README.md

 ### Running the App on Azure

 To run the app on Azure, you can use the Azure App Service.
-You can follow the instructions [here](https://learn.microsoft.com/en-us/azure/app-service/quickstart-custom-container?tabs=dotnet&pivots=container-linux-azure-portal) to create an Azure Container Registry, tag the local image and push to Azure Container Registry and  the deploy the app to Azure Web App.
+You can follow the instructions [here](https://learn.microsoft.com/en-us/azure/app-service/quickstart-custom-container?tabs=dotnet&pivots=container-linux-azure-portal) to create an Azure Container Registry, tag the local docker image and push to Azure Container Registry and  the deploy the app to Azure Web App.

 ### Python Dependencies